-- 1. DEC is a public utility with a public service obligation to provide electric utility service to customers in its service area in North Carolina and is subject to the jurisdiction of the Commission. - 2.
-The Commission has jurisdiction over this Application pursuant to the Public Utilities Act.
+1. DEC is a public utility with a public service obligation to provide electric utility service to customers in its service area in North Carolina and is subject to the jurisdiction of the Commission.

+2. The Commission has jurisdiction over this Application pursuant to the Public Utilities Act.
 A utility may petition the Commission for approval of an annual rider to recover all reasonable and prudent costs incurred for the adoption and implementation of new DSM and EE measures, as well as appropriate utility incentives, pursuant to G.S.
 62-133.9 and Commission Rules R8-68 and R8-69.
-Based on the specific recovery of costs and incentives proposed by DEC in this proceeding, the Commission concludes that it has the authority to consider and approve the relief the Company is seeking in this docket. - 3.
-For purposes of this proceeding, DEC has requested approval of costs and incentives related to the following DSM/EE programs to be included in Rider 7: Appliance Recycling Program; Energy Assessments Program; Energy Efficiency Education Program; Energy Efficient Appliances and Devices; HVAC Energy Efficiency Program; Multi-Family Energy Efficiency Program; My Home Energy Report; Income-Qualified Energy Efficiency and Weatherization Program; Residential Retrofit Pilot Program; Power Manager; Nonresidential Smart \$aver® Energy Efficient Food Service Products Program; Nonresidential Smart \$aver® Energy Efficient HVAC Products Program; Nonresidential Smart \$aver® Energy Efficient IT Products Program; Nonresidential Smart \$aver®
+Based on the specific recovery of costs and incentives proposed by DEC in this proceeding, the Commission concludes that it has the authority to consider and approve the relief the Company is seeking in this docket.

+3. For purposes of this proceeding, DEC has requested approval of costs and incentives related to the following DSM/EE programs to be included in Rider 7: Appliance Recycling Program; Energy Assessments Program; Energy Efficiency Education Program; Energy Efficient Appliances and Devices; HVAC Energy Efficiency Program; Multi-Family Energy Efficiency Program; My Home Energy Report; Income-Qualified Energy Efficiency and Weatherization Program; Residential Retrofit Pilot Program; Power Manager; Nonresidential Smart \$aver® Energy Efficient Food Service Products Program; Nonresidential Smart \$aver® Energy Efficient HVAC Products Program; Nonresidential Smart \$aver® Energy Efficient IT Products Program; Nonresidential Smart \$aver® Energy Efficient Program; Program;

-Energy Efficient Lighting Products Program; Nonresidential Smart \$aver® Energy Efficient Process Equipment Products Program; Nonresidential Smart \$aver® Energy Efficient Pumps and Drives Products Program; Nonresidential Smart \$aver® Custom Program; Nonresidential Smart \$aver® Custom Energy Assessments Program; PowerShare®; PowerShare® Call Option; Energy Management and Information Services Pilot Program; Small Business Energy Saver; and Smart Energy in Offices.
+Lighting Products Program; Nonresidential Smart \$aver® Energy Efficient Process Equipment Products Program; Nonresidential Smart \$aver® Energy Efficient Pumps and Drives Products Program; Nonresidential Smart \$aver® Custom Program; Nonresidential Smart \$aver® Custom Energy Assessments Program; PowerShare®; PowerShare® Call Option; Energy Management and Information Services Pilot Program; Small Business Energy Saver; and Smart Energy in Offices.

-- 4. For purposes of inclusion in Rider 7, the Company's portfolio of EE and DSM programs is cost-effective. - 5.
-The EM&V analyses and reports prepared by DEC's independent third party evaluator are acceptable for purposes of this proceeding. - 6.
-The Public Staff and DEC agreed to continue to discuss the EM&V information presented in Ham Exhibit B (Smart Energy Now Pilot)5 and Ham Exhibit E (Energy Efficient Appliances and Devices Program [Specialty Bulb measures]), and further agreed that the vintages of these programs covered by these EM&V reports may be subject to further adjustment in next year's proceeding depending upon the outcome of these discussions.
-It is reasonable and appropriate to accept the impacts derived through the EM&V analyses for the Smart Energy Now Pilot and the Specialty Bulb measures of the Energy Efficient Appliances and Devices Program for purposes of this proceeding, subject to true-up in next year's proceeding. - 7.
-The EM&V recommendations contained in the affidavit of Public Staff witness Floyd are appropriate for inclusion in future EM&V reports for the applicable EE programs, including certain program vintages that remain to be verified and trued up. - 8.
-It is reasonable, for purposes of this proceeding, for DEC to include negative found revenues associated with its current initiative to replace mercury vapor (MV) lighting with light emitting diode (LED) fixtures in the calculation of net found revenues used in the Company's calculation of NLR. - 9.
-Subject to future adjustments and true-ups to vintages of the programs covered by the EM&V filed in Ham Exhibits B and E in this proceeding, it is reasonable for the Company to make a modified save-a-watt earnings cap true-up in this proceeding.
-Further, the benefit to the customers of the avoided cost revenue requirement previously being set at 85% of the amount that could be justified should be allowed to offset the earnings cap for purposes of the calculation of interest.
+4. For purposes of inclusion in Rider 7, the Company's portfolio of EE and DSM programs is cost-effective.

+5. The EM&V analyses and reports prepared by DEC's independent third party evaluator are acceptable for purposes of this proceeding.

+6. The Public Staff and DEC agreed to continue to discuss the EM&V presented in Ham Exhibit B (Smart Energy Now Pilot)5 and Ham Exhibit E (Energy Efficient Appliances and Devices Program (Specialty Bulb measures)), and further agreed that the vintages of these programs covered by these EM&V reports may be subject to further adjustment in next year's proceeding depending upon the outcome of these discussions.
+It is reasonable and appropriate to accept the impacts derived through the EM&V analyses for the Smart Energy Now Pilot and the Specialty Bulb measures of the Energy Efficient Appliances and Devices

 5 The Smart Energy Now Pilot program was approved on February 14, 2011, in Docket No. E-7, Sub 961.
-On August 13, 2014, the Commission approved a fully-commercialized version of the program, which is called Smart Energy in Offices.
+On August 13, 2014, the Commission approved a fully commercialized version of the program, which is called Smart Energy in Offices.